Sherwani96/Letter_Count_App/README.md

-# Word_Count_App
+# Letters_Count_App
- A simple CLI based App which counts the no. of words.
+ A simple CLI based App which counts the no. of Letters.